-Right Source If using reclaimed water and the supplier provides the nutrient content, adjust X 1.1.3. the N and P fertilization rates as appropriate.
+If using reclaimed water and the supplier provides the nutrient content, adjust the N and P fertilization rates as appropriate.

-Guidance: Sod producers using reclaimed water on their operations may obtain copies of the wastewater treatment facility's permit, which outlines the authorized range of nutrients allowed in the final effluent and use this information to adjust fertilization rates.
+Guidance: Citrus producers using reclaimed water on their operations should obtain copies of the wastewater treatment facility's permit, which outlines the authorized range of nutrients allowed in the final effluent and use this information to adjust fertilization rates.

-1.2 Right Rate: Calculating application rates using soil and tissue testing
+1.2.
+Right Rate: Calculating application rates using soil and tissue testing